maxCardo/MCGWebsiteVersion2/README.md

 Improved Rollout of MCG Website
 <<<<<<< HEAD

+9/13/18 - Scott moved contents of MCGWebsiteVersion2 to ScottLocalMCG folder and reinitialized to Git repository

 Assets:

 Keep track of progress and streamline colaberitive communication with slack and Trello.